reactjs/ko.react.dev/content/docs/hooks-faq.md

 }
 ```

-If we just wanted to set an interval, we wouldn't need the ref (`id` could be local to the effect), but it's useful if we want to clear the interval from an event handler:
+If we just wanted to set an interval, we wouldn't need the ref (`id` could be local to the effect), but it's useful if we want to clear the interval from an event handler.

 ```js{3}
   // ...